w3c/wai-website/pages/standards-guidelines/wai-aria.md

 ## Introduction

-WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a way to make Web content and Web applications more accessible to people with disabilities.
+WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a way to make web content and web applications more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with HTML, JavaScript, and related technologies.

 Without WAI-ARIA, certain functionality used on websites is not available to some users with disabilities &mdash; especially people who rely on screen readers and people who cannot use a mouse.
 WAI-ARIA addresses these accessibility challenges, for example, by defining ways for functionality to be provided to assistive technology.
-With WAI-ARIA, developers can make advanced Web applications accessible and usable to people with disabilities.
+With WAI-ARIA, developers can make advanced web applications accessible and usable to people with disabilities.

 This page describes the problems that WAI-ARIA addresses, and introduces the WAI-ARIA suite of technical documents.
-For more information on the terms used on this page &mdash; including *Web content*, *user agent*s, and *assistive technology* &mdash; see [[Introduction to Web Accessibility]](/fundamentals/accessibility-intro/) and [[Essential Components of Web Accessibility]](/fundamentals/components/).
+For more information on the terms used on this page &mdash; including *web content*, *user agent*s, and *assistive technology* &mdash; see [[Introduction to Web Accessibility]](/fundamentals/accessibility-intro/) and [[Essential Components of Web Accessibility]](/fundamentals/components/).

 ### Technical solutions

 WAI-ARIA provides a framework for adding attributes to identify features for user interaction, how they relate to each other, and their current state.
-WAI-ARIA describes navigation techniques to mark regions and common Web structures as menus, primary content, secondary content, banner information, and other types of Web structures.
+WAI-ARIA describes navigation techniques to mark regions and common web structures as menus, primary content, secondary content, banner information, and other types of web structures.
 For example, with WAI-ARIA, developers can identify regions of pages and enable keyboard users to easily move between regions, rather than having to press Tab many times.

 WAI-ARIA includes technologies to map controls, live regions, and events to accessibility application programming interfaces (APIs), including custom controls used for rich Internet applications.
 WAI-ARIA techniques also apply to widgets such as buttons, drop-down lists, calendar functions, and tree controls (for example, expandable menus).

-WAI-ARIA provides Web authors with the following semantics that make web content more accessible to users of assistive technologies:
+WAI-ARIA provides web authors with the following semantics that make web content more accessible to users of assistive technologies:

 -   Roles to describe the type of widget presented, such as "menu", "treeitem", "slider", and "progressbar"
--   Roles to describe the structure of a Web page, such as headings, and regions
+-   Roles to describe the structure of a web page, such as headings, and regions
 -   Properties to describe the state widgets are in, such as "checked" for a check box, or "readonly" for most form controls
 -   Properties to define live regions of a page that are likely to get updates (such as stock quotes)
--   A way to provide keyboard navigation for Web objects and events, such as those mentioned above
+-   A way to provide keyboard navigation for web objects and events, such as those mentioned above

 ## Authoring Practices Guide (APG)